alphalemon/alphalemon-docs/cookbook/add-custom-route.rst

 In the chapter `How to change a content at runtime`_ you learned how to replace the content on a slot, implementing a listener.

-The events, these listeners respond, are dispatched in the FrontendController just before returning the **Response**.
+FrontendController dispatches the events these listeners respond, just before returning the **Response**.

 When you create a custom controller, you should always dispatch these events to avoid bad surprises when you use some listeners.